Point Baker, Alaska: History

 In 1975, Point Baker and Port Protection made national news when Zieske v Butz, a landmark lawsuit against the US Forest Service brought by Pnt Baker residents Charles Zieske, Alan Stein, and Herb Zieske, was decided by Judge James von der Heydt, the Alaska Federal District court judge.
-The lawsuit was initiated by Alan Stein and the Point Baker Association which had about 30 fishermen members from the communities of Pt baker and Port Protection.
+The lawsuit was initiated by Alan Stein and the Point Baker Association which had about 30 fishermen members from the communities of Point Baker and Port Protection.
 On December 24, 1975, von der Hedyt issued an injunction against all clearcutting on the North end of the Prince of Wales island from Red Bay to Calder Bay.
 The lawsuit stopped planned clear cutting on 400000 acre on the north end Island.
 Congress lifted the injunction when it passed the National Forest Management Act in 1976.

-Twice more Pt Baker an Port Protection made headlines in 1989, in a landmark lawsuit called Stein v Barton, many of its residents fought for buffer strips on all the salmon streams of the Tongass and for protection of the Salmon Bay watershed.
+Twice more Point Baker and Port Protection made headlines in 1989, in a landmark lawsuit called Stein v Barton, many of its residents fought for buffer strips on all the salmon streams of the Tongass and for protection of the Salmon Bay watershed.
 In the 1990 Tongass Timber Reform Act, lobbyists for an environmental group in Washington compromised with Senator Ted Stevens and only got part of the Salmon Bay watershed protected.
 The timber surrounding an important salmon stream was bargained away.
 This statute also protected all the salmon streams in the Tongass with 100 ft buffer strips during logging operations.

 In February 2010, Senators Murkowski and Begich are pushing Senate Bill 881 through Congress.
 The bill has gone through extensive community meetings and subsequently the bill has changed and controversial areas, such as north Prince of Wales, have been removed from the draft bill.
 The draft bill privatizes significant acreage of National Forest Land by conveying it into the exclusive ownership of SEALASKA, a native Alaskan corporation.

 In 2011, having failed to pass S 881 and almost lost her seat as a result to Joe Miller in the election, Murkowski introduced S 730.
 Nine Alaskan towns have opposed the bill so far.
 Sealaska would get the largest volume class timber remaining which is vital to protecting wolves and goshawks, both of which could be listed as endangered.